 Others are suggested "guidelines" like those promulgated by safety organizations like ASTM or ANSI.

-Code violations are one way to illustrate fault of a property owner or manager that led to your accident and resulting injuries.
-While you’ve probably heard the phrase, ‘it was not up to code’ before, you might not understand who defines that code, what the code is and who is responsible for maintaining appropriate coding of a building.
+Code violations are one way to illustrate the fault of a property owner or manager that led to your accident and resulting injuries.
+While you've probably heard the phrase, 'it was not up to code' before, you might not understand who defines that code, what the code is, and who is responsible for maintaining appropriate coding of a building.

 A slip and fall case might rely on code violations, so a person who’s been hurt in an accident should get help immediately to figure out whether this was a primary cause.

 What You Need to Know About Code Violations

 State and federal governments, in addition to municipalities, mandate that buildings have to be maintained as well as constructed at a certain level of safety.
 These include hospitals, department stores, office buildings, grocery stores, hotels, and many other types of businesses, and these buildings must be free from hazardous conditions.
 Those who were hurt on a property that has hazardous conditions can pursue a premises liability lawsuit.
 You might be able to identify potentially dangerous code violations that could be factored into the recovery of compensation.
 These include inappropriate lighting by curbs and stairs, uneven curbs that don't have the right warning, crumbling steps or rotten wooden stairs, stairs with missing or broken handrails, improper maintenance of elevators and escalators, down spots that create ice patches because of pooled water, and lack of slip-resistant mats on slick surfaces.